Driving the Adriatic Highway: A Guide from Split to Dubrovnik via the Neum Corridor

 The Makarska Riviera: Where Mountains Meet Mediterranean

-South of Omiš, the D8 enters the Makarska Riviera, a 60-kilometer stretch where the Biokovo mountains plunge directly into the sea.
+South of Omiš, the D8 enters the Makarska Riviera, a 60-kilometer stretch famous for having the most dramatic beaches in Croatia, where the Biokovo mountains plunge directly into the sea.
 This creates microclimates where you can ski and swim on the same day, if you're ambitious and slightly crazy.

 Stanići: The Village That Time Kinda Forgot